 - Accession Number: 49.67

-- Credit Line: Ella C. Woodward Memorial Fund and the John B. Woodward Memorial Fund
+- Credit Line: Ella C. Woodward Memorial Fund and John B. Woodward Memorial Fund

 - Rights Statement: Orphaned work